crosscloudci/cross-cloud/FAQ.md

 The cross-cloud project runs e2e tests for the project on each cloud.

 For Kubernetes cross-cloud runs the k8s conformance test from upstream Kubernetes for each cloud after the cluster has been provisioned.

+### How does someone get started using the cross-cloud project?
+See the TL;DR section in the README https://github.com/cncf/cross-cloud/#how-to-use-cross-cloud-tldr